fyng/gmm_seg_classifier/README.md

 micromamba activate gmm
 ```

-3. Local installation of model
+3. Install the model
 ```
 pip install .
 ```

-4. Run the model.
+4. Run the model
 In `main.py`, update the directory of the test folder.
 Then run
 ```
 python main.py
 ```